vasigavr1/vasigavr1.github.io/_pages/about.md

 __Interests__: Distributed systems and computer architecture.
 Specifically, building the next generation of datastores that will leverage emerging hardware technologies to offer very high throughput and low latency.

-<span style="color: orangered;">	__Looking for interns:__ </span>
-to work in the above vision in Huawei Research center in Edinburgh;
-with freedom to make their own contributions and publish their work. (positions are open all year round.)

 Service
 =====